mohit8350/mohit8350/README.md

 - 👋 Hi, I’m Mohit Sharma (@mohit8350)
-- 👀 I’m interested in Data Science.
+- 👀 I’m Data Science Enthusiast.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python Libraries.
 - 💞️ I’m looking to collaborate on Piece
 - 📫 How to reach me ...
-Email: mohitsharmakamali@gmali.com
+Email: mohitsharmakamali@gmail.com

 <!---
 mohit8350/mohit8350 is a Learner repository because its `README.md` (this file) appears on your GitHub profile.